Raiondesu/vuse-rx/docs/api/refs.md

 Creates a binding between two refs.\
 The binding can be:
-- One-way if only the `to` mapper is defined.
+- One-way if only the one mapper is defined.
-- Two-way if both `to` and `from` mappers are defined.
+- Two-way if both mappers (`to` and `from`) are defined.

-The second (resulting) ref serves as an origin point for the binding,\
+The second ref serves as an origin point for the binding,\
 values **from** the second ref and **to** the second ref are mapped onto it.

 Example: